Real love always has a cost.

 Most of us would say that we would lay our life down for our lover or our children or a dear friend.
 And likely many of us would.

-But tales where the hero pushes someone out of the way to take the bullet, while prevalent in literature and popular entertainment, are much harder to find in real life.
+But tales where the hero pushes someone out of the way to take the bullet, or takes a friend’s place on the gallows, while prevalent in literature and popular entertainment, are much harder to find in real life.

 But that doesn’t change the equation that real love equal sacrifice.